Home β€Ί Forums β€Ί ARTICLES AND STORIESβ€ΊDietβ€Ί Is Fruit Sugar Just as Bad as Added Sugar?

 Reply

-Steven β€’ 2 weeks ago
+Steven β€’ 2 months ago

 Fruit has fiber, vitamins and minerals that slow sugar absorption so it’s much less harmful.